Rabies Workup

 Serum rapid fluorescent focus inhibition test (RFFIT) titer results are positive in 50% of rabies cases.
 Results of the CSF RFFIT are antibody-positive (2-25% of serum titer) after the first week of illness.

 Detection of viral RNA from saliva using PCR assay and viral antigen from brain biopsy specimens yields 100% specificity.
-Viral antigen assessment involving nuchal skin and corneal touch impressions have sensitivities of 67% and 25%, respectively.
+Viral antigen assessment involving nuchal skin that contains hair follicles and corneal touch impressions have sensitivities of 67% and 25%, respectively.

 In true rabies cases, however, the rise in specific neutralizing antibodies is often not documented through an RFFIT, because the victims succumb to the disease prior to mounting a response.
 Serologic testing is more useful to ascertain serostatus in immunized animals and humans.[14]